Kaldur'ahm

-Debuting under the name Jackson Hyde in Brightest Day #4 (August 2010), months ahead of his television debut, the character's history and background differs from the animated counterpart.
-In the comics, Jackson (birth name Kaldur'ahm) was originally born to an unnamed Xebellian woman and Black Manta in the Kingdom of Xebel, the young infant granted powers due to extraordinary circumstances.
+Debuting under the name Jackson Hyde in Brightest Day #4 (August 2010), months ahead of his television debut, the character's history and background differ from the animated counterpart.
+In the comics, Jackson (birth name Kaldur'ahm) was originally born to an unnamed Xebellian woman and Black Manta in the Kingdom of Xebel, the young infant was granted powers due to extraordinary circumstances.
 As an infant, he is saved by a younger Mera, who leaves him on the surface and arranges for him to be adopted.
-When he and his adoptive family were targeted by forces from the extradimensional realm, Aquaman protects him and his family.
+When forces from the extradimensional realm target him and his adoptive family, Aquaman protects him and his family.
 When he learns his true origins, he decides to help Aquaman.
 Eventually, he adopts the Aqualad name and becomes a sidekick of Aquaman and a member of the Teen Titans.

-In 2016, years after The New 52 and during DC Rebirth, Jackson Hyde was re-introduced as an openly gay teenager and is the son of Black Manta and Lucia, a Xebellian elite and former member of Xebel's honor guard who was once seduced by Black Manta with promises of a life outside Xebel.
-The character would begin working as a member Teen Titans, adopting the Aqualad alias (per a request from Tempest) similar to his prior comic version.
+In 2016, years after The New 52 and during DC Rebirth, Jackson is the son of Black Manta and Lucia, a Xebellian elite and former member of Xebel's honor guard who was once seduced by Black Manta with promises of a life outside Xebel.
+The character would begin working as a member of Teen Titans, adopting the Aqualad alias (per a request from Tempest) similar to his prior comic version.
 Later, the character sought mentorship in Aquaman and began working alongside him and Mera while being supported by his mother.
-In Aquaman: The Becoming, the character would first use the Aquaman codename concurrently with Arthur Curry, the two depicted as partners.
+In Aquaman: The Becoming, the character would first use the Aquaman codename concurrently with Arthur Curry, the two are depicted as partners.

 Fictional character biography

-Young Justice version
+Young Justice

-In the Young Justice animated series, Aqualad (voiced by Khary Payton) was first seen as the protege of Aquaman.
-He was later unanimously elected by the team to be their leader after their first mission together, as he was perceived as having good leadership skills.
-In-between seasons one and two of the series, he uncovered he was in fact the son of Black Manta.
-Because the character was originally created for the animated series before being brought into Brightest Day, he has a different origin from his comic book counterpart, including being a citizen of Atlantis who developed his powers in a year studying Atlantean sorcery.
-Though he still maintains the birth name of Kaldur'ahm, he does not use the Jackson Hyde alias created for the comics.
-He is portrayed as the most mature member of the group.
-The episode "Downtime" reveals that he and his friend Garth had saved Aquaman's life during a battle with Ocean Master.
-Aquaman offered to take on both teens as his proteges, but Garth chose to remain in Atlantis to continue his studies in sorcery, while Kaldur chose to travel with Aquaman and become Aqualad.
-He also had an interest in a girl named Tula, who became involved with Garth after Kaldur left Atlantis.